openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 3. Validating Admission Policy Binding:

-- The Cluster Administrator creates a ValidatingAdmissionPolicyBinding to dictate the realms of policy application.
+- As part of this approach a ValidatigAdmissionPolicyBinding is also provided.
+The Cluster Administrator updates `validationActions` field to flip the switch and enable actual enforcement.
+This is the only field where we allow change, but admins can also create their own VAP/VAPB process if they need to.
 Binding shown here affects all namespaces.

 ```
 apiVersion: admissionregistration.k8s.io/v1beta1